knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationAchievementsApi.md

 Increment an achievement progress record for a user

 If no progress record yet exists for the user, it will be created.
 Otherwise it will be updated and the provided value added to the existing progress.
 May be negative.
-If progress meets or exceeds the achievement's max_value it will be marked as earned and a BRE event will be triggered for the <code>BreAchievementEarnedTrigger</code>.
+If progress meets or exceeds the achievement's max_value it will be marked as earned and a BRE event will be triggered for the <code>BreAchievementEarnedTrigger</code>. <br><br><b>Permissions Needed:</b> ACHIEVEMENTS_ADMIN

 ### Example
 ```csharp